 No need to take turkey off the menu, as you know!
 You’re free to add as much butter and bacon to that bird as you like!
-If you’re not sure about how to roast a Thanksgiving turkey, check out this page where I show you exactly how to cook your holiday turkey to perfection.
+If you’re not sure about how to roast a Thanksgiving turkey, check out this video where I show you exactly how to cook your holiday turkey to perfection.

 If you are avoiding gluten as part of a lifestyle choice, and not because of a celiac condition, you don’t have to offend anyone at dinner by skipping out on the famous dressing.
 By all means, have a bite or two if it won’t do you too much harm!
 But, if you’re preparing the meal, go ahead and experiment!
 Dressing doesn’t have to involve bread.
-Get creative in the kitchen and see what you can do with some pork sausage, diced sweet potatoes and apples, pecans, cranberries, mushrooms, celery, etcetera, etcetera.
+Get creative in the kitchen and see what you can do with some pork sausage, diced sweet potatoes, and apples, pecans, cranberries, mushrooms, celery, etcetera, etcetera.

 White potatoes are one of those items that can cause debate between Paleoistas-some of us eat them, some of us don’t.
 A scoop of mashed potatoes isn’t going to send you to Paleo Prison, so if you feel so compelled, go ahead and enjoy a bite.
 If you’re preparing the meal, see if you can find some purple potatoes to boil and mash to serve on your Thanksgiving plate.
 Purple potatoes have more nutrition in them than their white counterparts, and they are so pretty on the plate!
-If you want to avoid spuds all together, whip up some faux-tay-toes by steaming cauliflower and whipping with butter, heavy cream and seasonings.
+If you want to avoid spuds altogether, whip up some faux-tay-toes by steaming cauliflower and whipping with butter, heavy cream, and seasonings.

 Sweet potato casserole.

-By all means enjoy a sweet potato casserole for Thanksgiving this year!
+By all means, enjoy a sweet potato casserole for Thanksgiving this year!
 Just don’t add brown sugar and marshmallows to it.
-Peel and slice four or five sweet potatoes and toss into a baking dish.
+Peel and slice four or five sweet potatoes and toss them into a baking dish.
 Drizzle with olive oil and sprinkle with sea salt and lemon pepper.
 Add about half of a thinly sliced red onion on top so it looks like there are pretty purple ribbons on top of your sweet potatoes.
 Drizzle again with olive oil.
 Bake at 400 for about 35–45 minutes until everything is golden brown.
 Even non-sweet potato lovers love this.
 My own brother was tricked into thinking these were carrots at one Thanksgiving dinner!

 Most homemade cranberry sauce is made from sugar with sugar added to sugar and more sugar.
 But what is Thanksgiving turkey without cranberry sauce?
 For a delicious Paleo-friendly cranberry sauce, add some fresh or frozen cranberries to a saucepan.
-Cover the berries with orange juice and add honey, maple syrup or coconut sugar to your taste.
+Cover the berries with orange juice and add honey, maple syrup, or coconut sugar to your taste.
 Add in lemon zest or orange zest for color and a bit of extra citrusy zing.
 Once you start making your own cranberry sauce, you’ll wonder why you haven’t always been whipping up this simple sweet dish!

 Here’s something that will make you smile–it’s our BRAND NEW Paleo & Keto Thanksgiving Menus!
 The menu is yours for F*REE!
 Just go here and get it sent straight to your inbox.